Sawan Shivratri | Shraavan Shivratri

 The entire Sawan month is dedicated to Lord Shiva and Shivratri in Sawan month is regarded as highly auspicious.
-In Sawan month, thousands of Shiva devotee visit temples and in North India people have annual pilgrimage journey to carry holy water of river Ganga in small pots called Kanwar Yatra.
+In Sawan month, thousands of Shiva devotees visit temples, and in North India people have an annual pilgrimage journey to carry holy water of river Ganga in small pots called Kanwar Yatra.

 Sawan Shivratri marks the last day of Kanwariya Yatra.
 It is believed that by bathing Lord Shiva with the holy water of river Ganga, one can attain salvation and it helps a person to get rid of the bad deeds.

-Sawan Shivratri is more popular in North Indian states of Uttarakhand, Uttar Pradesh, Rajasthan, Madhya Pradesh, Punjab, Himachal Pradesh and Bihar where Purnimant Lunar Calendar is followed.
+Sawan Shivratri is more popular in North Indian states of Uttarakhand, Uttar Pradesh, Rajasthan, Madhya Pradesh, Punjab, Himachal Pradesh, and Bihar where the Purnimant Lunar Calendar is followed.